-Customer's habits vary and can be generalized into two types of buyers:
+Customer's habits vary but can be generally divided into two types of buyers:

 - a) Low-medium income segment are price driven and purchase small presentations on a frequent basis.
 Because of their limited cash flow (associated with informal employment), they frequent stores and "pulperias" in their neighborhoods on a regular basis to get the products they need for the day.
 This group also seeks products that are convenient in terms of accessibility (closeness and price) and in terms of rapidness and easiness to prepare. - b) Medium-high income customers who have higher purchasing power seek quality, new trends in healthy products (light, fat-free, gluten-free), and value-added products.
-These customers don't necessarily do their shopping at only one store.
+These customers do not necessarily do their shopping at only one store.
 They visit multiple stores in search of a variety of products.